-The four main bits you’ll come across or need for your walls or DIY projects are a masonry bit, a wood bit, a tile bit, and a twist bit.
+When using a combi drill or other type, the four main bits you’ll come across or need for your walls are a masonry bit, a wood bit, a tile bit, and a twist bit.
 Drill bits from different brands will look slightly different but they will still feature the same main characteristics to help you distinguish between them.

 Twist drill bits

-These can be used on several materials including wood, metal and plastics and will likely be your most used type of bit.
-The pointed tip cut through material and the spiral length allows the material to be drawn out of the hole and keep the bit straight as you drill.
+These can be used on several materials including wood, metal and plastics and will likely be your most used type of bit for different DIY projects.
+The pointed tip cuts through material and the spiral length allows the material to be drawn out of the hole and keep the bit straight as you drill.
 They come in two types - HSS or Carbon Steel.

 HSS (High-Speed Steel) can be used in any material, so are the ones you’re most likely to use, however they can withstand high temperatures caused by friction which allows them to be used on metal.
 Most HSS twist bits are gold in colour thanks to the Titanium nitride coating which helps them self-lubricate when drilling into metal.
 HSS bits can be found easily on Amazon (opens in new tab) or at your local DIY store.

 Carbon Steel bits are specifically made for drilling wood and should never be used to drill metal as they would just shatter.
 It’s probably a waste of time buying these in my opinion – stick to HSS.
 If you do want to go down this route you can head to Amazon (opens in new tab) for a good selection.